India: We BUILD

 UAlbany partners with Global Citizens for Sustainable Development (GCSD) to offer India: WE BUILD - Summer Study Abroad Program in India; Indian Culture, Development Issues and Experiential Learning (6 Credit Program):

 Applications are welcome from students in all majors.
-For the India: WE BUILD program applicants should be in good academic standing with at least a 2.5 GPA preferred.
+Applicants should be in good academic standing with at least a 2.5 GPA preferred.

 WE BUILD Course Program - Indian Culture, Development Issues and Experiential Learning (6 Credit Program):